Organizational Stress Scale Test

 11/20

-Self-Awareness Capacity (SC)
+Self-Awareness Capacity (SAC)

 Measures workplace-relevant self-awareness that supports recognizing personal stress triggers and managing responses effectively.